Jump to a section:

 Why does my pet need a dental cleaning and how often should this be done?

 Many of the pets that visit us on a regular basis need professional teeth cleaning.
 When bacteria irritate the gum line, the gums become inflamed in the early stages of dental disease causing gingivitis.
 Left untreated, this leads to periodontal disease which causes the loss of the bone and gingival support structure of the tooth and subsequent tooth loss.
 In addition, the bacteria are consistently released into the blood stream allowing for systemic infections, which can cause damage to internal organs, such as the kidneys, liver and heart.
 A dental exam is a part of any physical exam at Baring Boulevard Veterinary Hospital.
+For most of our patients, dental cleanings are recommended yearly.

 Do I need to brush my pet’s teeth at home?